energysistem/manuals/42535-Energy eReader_ProHD/en/0110-actualizacion.md

-## Actualización
+## Updates

-Tu Energy eReader Pro HD tiene un sistema operativo instalado basado en Android#trade#, que es posible reinstalar o actualizar si es necesario.
-Por defecto las actualizaciones son via OTA (Over-The-Air), con lo que tu Energy eReader se conectará automáticamente con nuestros servidores mientras se encuentre conectado a una red Wi-Fi conectada a Internet para avisarte en caso que una actualización sea encontrada.
-Si lo deseas, puedes instalar la actualización dentro de el menú de Ajustes.
+Your Energy eReader Pro HD has installed an Android#trade# based operating system, you may reinstall or upgrade if necessary.
+By default updates are via OTA (Over-The-Air), making your Energy eReader will automatically connect to our servers while you are connected to a Wi-Fi network connected to the Internet, it will download and install the new software easily and quickly as soon as a new update is released.

 ![] (http://static.energysistem.com/images/manuals/42535/56a6535292bff.jpg)